BrennenWright/LocalAILab/README.md

 - Complete example applications
 - Implement Kubernetes Logging and reporting for visualization of test impacts
 - Writeup the install guide and demo guides
+- Add health checks to the database
+- Add n8n load from backup scripts
+- Add initial n8n builds and load on launch

 ### Lab Components